dtr0yan/nomerged/README.md

 ```
 php /paht/to/process.php
 ```
-Every of us can forget what for and when we create some branches.
+Anyone can forget what for and when we create some branches.

-Hope this script will help someone.
+Hope this script will be helpful.